Trans 101: FAQ

 The term ‘transracial’ originally applied to children adopted by parents of a different race, which may affect their sense of racial identity and belonging.
 The term has since come to refer also to people like Rachel Dolezal who claim to identify as a different race than that they were born.
 People then ask why such identities are invalid if transgender identities are considered valid.

-Most of the time, people who claim to be transracial are unable to explain what it means to ‘be’ that race without resorting to stereotypes that are often racist and closely associated with class status. e.g. people in the West tend to describe being rich, educated and articulate as ‘acting white’, which implies pretty bad things about what non-white people are supposed to be.
+Most of the time, people who claim to be transracial are unable to explain what it means to ‘be’ that race without resorting to stereotypes that are often racist and closely associated with class status. e.g. people in the West tend to describe being rich, educated and articulate as ‘acting white’, suggesting that non-white people cannot be those things.
 Or a non-Asian person may talk about how they love Asian culture and thus consider themselves Asian.

 But racial identity is not as much about culture or interests, or even biology, as how you are perceived and treated by the world because of how you look.
 For example, there are rare cases of biracial twins who look like different races, and effectively are different races, despite having near-identical genetics and upbringing.
 How they interact with the world, how they see themselves, and how the world responds to each of them would be very different, and is what forms their racial identity.